Disclaimer: I don't own Pokémon or have any rights to it

 The kakuna and beedrill were still asleep when he ran by their tree.
 They didn't know he threw something, only that a murkrow slammed into one of them.

 The noisy murkrow flock flew by.

 A swarm of beedrill soon followed.

-Webster towed Vander against the current.
-He could hear the murkrow flying above them.
+Webster emerged from his poké ball and then dove with Vander into the river.
+He was soon towing Vander against the current.
+Both could hear the murkrow flying above them.

 Angry caws quickly turned to distressed shrieks.

 They surfaced several feet away from the battle.

 The beedrill easily overpowered the surprised murkrow.
 Twineedles dispatched their less experienced opponents in a few hits.
 Only an unlucky few fell to the river.

 Willow felt her strength slipping away.
 Honchkrow was almost free.
 Her vines were slacking.